 Since social media is being used more and more, tour operators need to know how to use social media for their business, so that it has a positive impact on revenue.

-TripAdvisor should be a priority for tours and activities because it has become a top resource for people who are planning vacations, as it is known for being reliable and trustworthy.
-This site provides a comprehensive summary of many of the attractions in any particular city or area that people are visiting.
+Platforms such as TripAdvisor, Expedia, and Klook should be a priority form of resource within your tours and travel business plan.
+It has become a top resource for people who are planning vacations as it provides reliable and trustworthy reviews that many travelers seek.
+On top of providing a summary of your business, they are also considered OTAs as they resell tours and activities.
 In addition to the summary, users can get on and post reviews of their personal experiences.
 There is an opportunity to add photographs as well.

-That is why this is an important site to develop a presence on, as it is trusted by travelers and business-people alike.
-Ask people who have enjoyed your tour to get on TripAdvisor and help you develop your page.
+That is why this is an important site to develop a presence on, as it is trusted by travelers and business people alike.
+Ask people who have enjoyed your tour to get on TripAdvisor, Expedia and Klook to help you develop your page.
 The more reviews you have, and specifically the more positive reviews you have, the better ranking you will earn.

-Keep looking for ways to improve your TripAdvisor listing.
-You will be thrilled the day you log on to TripAdvisor and see your business as one of the top-rated things to do in your city.
+Keep looking for ways to improve your listing.
+To have your business listed as one of the top-rated things to do in your city is thrilling to see.

-Voucher sites have become a great way to generate buzz about your business.
-Also known as Daily Deal Websites, popular voucher sites include the likes of Groupon and Living Social, allow you to create a daily deal that works for your business.
+Voucher sites are also known as Daily Deal Websites have become a great way to generate buzz about your business.
+Websites such as Groupon and Living Social allow you to create daily deals that works for your business.

 For instance, you might offer an extremely discounted tour during one of your slow months to help boost your sales.

-This is a great way for customers to discover your business, and when they enjoy their experience, they will be more likely to recommend you and help you spread the word online as well.
+This is a great way for customers to discover your business.
+When they enjoy their experience, they will likely recommend you to their friends and online too.

-People who are planning trips and making reservations are getting most of their information off of the Internet before they go.
-The Internet has changed the way that people travel, in the sense that travelers are able to see and experience a place online before they ever make a reservation.
+People who are planning trips and making reservations are now getting researching online before they go.
+The Internet has changed the way that people travel.
+It has allowed travelers to see and experience a place online before making a booking.

 Perhaps you offer double-decker bus tours in an action-packed city, or maybe you provide surfing lessons off of the coast.
-Either way, you will want to develop your reputation not only in your own community but across the global travel community as well.
+Either way, you’ll want to develop your local and global reputation.

 As a starting point:

-Your business might be smaller than that of a corporate conglomerate, but that doesn’t mean you can’t beat your competitors with online marketing.
-Use your niche and local expertise to showcase to the world your amazing services and the experiences that you offer, and before you know it, you will have a full plate of reservations every day!
+Your business might be small, but that doesn’t mean you can’t beat your competitors with online marketing.
+Use your niche and local expertise to showcase to the world your amazing services and the experiences that you offer.
+Before you know it, you will have a full plate of reservations every day!

 If you enjoyed this article – then follow the Rezdy blog.
 There are a lot of marketing tools and resources designed with businesses like yours in mind.

-Start your 21-day free trial with Rezdy or book a quick product demo today.
+Curious to see if Rezdy is right for you?
+Start your FREE 21-day trial or book request a product demo today.